jlevym/checkout_lergo/readme.txt

 2. 	the iframe scr can be an scr ; https://www.tutorialspoint.com//html/html_iframes.htm
 3. I was missing the script for bootstrap.
 I need to get a later version. - the older version puts the writting below the image in the bootstrap media component
 4. to activate a function when using bootstrap radio buttons, use ng-change='newValue(option) in the html and call the function in the controller. (passing in the option.)
-Some angular features do not work when you use the bootstrap binding
+Some angular features do not work when you use the bootstrap binding saving data for reports will just be an array of objects: each object will have the question id, so to get the results, play the lesson and fill in the data by using the report data via question id